shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 -   You’re Weakened (DisADV on Physical Checks and Physical Saves).
 -   You take 1 Poison damage at the start of each of your turns.

-# Restrained

-You are subjected to the following effects:

--   You’re Immobilized.
--   Your Attacks have DisADV.
--   Attacks against you have ADV.

 # Slowed X